 Check for Disruptions

 Even on weekends, late-night maintenance can temporarily shut down specific stations or lines.
-Check the official Transport for London (TfL) Night Tube page or the TfL Go app for live updates.
+Check the official Transport for London (TfL) Night Tube page or the TfL Go app for live updates before you leave.

-This guarantees you know exactly which lines are running smoothly.
-Planning ahead helps you avoid long waits on a cold platform or missing a connecting train.
+Planning ahead means you know exactly which lines are running.
+It also helps you avoid long waits on a cold platform or missing a connecting train.

 Stick to main roads and well-lit areas when walking to and from the station.
-Map apps are great, but avoid taking isolated shortcuts through dark alleyways just to save a couple of minutes.
+Map apps are useful, but avoid isolated shortcuts through dark alleyways just to save a couple of minutes.

-If you are unfamiliar with a neighborhood, try to travel with a friend.
-Prioritize using stations that you already know well.
+If you’re unfamiliar with a neighbourhood, travel with a friend.
+Prioritise stations you already know well, and keep your phone charged.

 Prepare for Limited Services